ROZALIYA0206/whitepaper/technical.md

 Where w(t) is a real-valued scalar weighting function, independent of the user u, and only depending on the time.

-#### Other Projects in Development
+### Other Projects in Development

-Rublix, as well as its partners, are also developing other innovative applications which are currently under internal R&D and remain confidential.
-These DApps may not be publicly disclosed and/or launched on other blockchains before launching on the Rublix Blockchain.
+Rublix, as well as its partners, are also developing other innovative applications which are currently under internal R&D. Unlike Hedge, these DApps may not be publicly disclosed and/or launched on other blockchains before launching on the Rublix Blockchain.

 # Market Data Validation Model